mmul-it/training/MMUL-OA-01/Exercise.018.md

 1. Login as 'developer' and create the new 'testscale' project;

-2. Deploy a new application named scale-docker-app based on the context dir ncat-msg-http-port in the git repository https://github.com/mmul-it/docker;
+2. Deploy a new application named scale-docker-app based on the context dir s2i-php-helloworld in the git repository https://github.com/mmul-it/docker;

 3. Check the ReplicaSet and see if requirements are met;